AqwamCreates/DataPredict/docs/API/Models/RecursiveLeastSquaresRegression.md

 Create new model object.
 If any of the arguments are nil, default argument values for that argument will be used.

 ```
-RecursiveLeastSquaresRegression.new(maximumNumberOfIterations: integer, linkFunction: string, pValue: number): ModelObject
+RecursiveLeastSquaresRegression.new(forgetFactor: number, lossFunction: string, useLogProbabilities: boolean): ModelObject
 ```

 #### Parameters:

-* maximumNumberOfIterations: How many times should the model needed to be trained.

-* linkFunction: The link function to use for generating output values from input values.
-Available options are:

-  * Linear (Default)

-  * Logit

-  * Probit

-  * LogLog

-  * ComplementLogLog

-* pValue: How complicated should the "cost landscape" should be.
-The higher the value, the more complicated the landscape would be.
-[Default: 2]
+* forgetFactor: How much should the past data influence the next weight updates.
+[Default: 1]

+* lossFunction:

+ * L1 (Default)

+ * L2

+* useLogProbabilities: Set whether or not the predict() function would use log probabilities instead of raw probabilities.

 #### Returns: